 With 100 trillion bacteria living in our guts, we have more bacteria cells in our bodies than human cells, so it’s no wonder that this vibrant community of microflora have a huge impact on our lives.
 Relation between the gut microbiota and human health is being increasingly recognised.
 It is now well established that a healthy gut flora is largely responsible for overall health of the host.
-Your gut health has also a great impact in your mood
+Your gut health also has a great impact in your mood

 , as it stores 95% of your serotonin